Pine Apple Historic District

 The Pine Apple Historic District is a historic district in the community of Pine Apple, Alabama.
 It was placed on the National Register of Historic Places on February 26, 1999.
 The boundaries are roughly Wilcox County roads 59, 7 and 61, Broad Street, Banana Street, AL 10, and Adams Drive.
-It contains 3350 acre, 54 buildings, and 1 structures ranging from the Craftsman to Colonial Revival styles.
+It contains 3350 acre, 54 buildings, and one structure ranging from the Craftsman to Colonial Revival styles.